AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        end Search_Zero_N;
     end P;

-This code is perfectly correct, despite the use of exception handling.
-Indeed, this non-SPARK feature is carefully isolated in a function body marked with a ``SPARK_Mode`` of ``Off``, so that it is ignored by GNATprove.
-Remark that GNATprove will try to demonstrate that ``Not_Found`` will never be raised in ``Search_Zero_P``, leading to a message about a possible exception being raised.
-Looking at ``Search_Zero_N``, it is indeed likely that an exception is meant to be raised in some cases, which means that the user needs to verify that ``Not_Found`` is only raised when appropriate by other means like review or testing.
+This code is perfectly correct, despite the use of exception handling, because we've carefully isolated this non-SPARK feature in a function body marked with a ``SPARK_Mode`` of ``Off`` so it's ignored by GNATprove.
+However, GNATprove tries to show that ``Not_Found`` is never raised in ``Search_Zero_P``, producing a message about a possible exception being raised.
+Looking at ``Search_Zero_N``, it's indeed likely that an exception is meant to be raised in some cases, which means you need to verify that ``Not_Found`` is only raised when appropriate using other methods such as peer review or testing.